 The California Teachers Study also reported on more than 100,000 women in 2008.
-Researchers asked the women in 1995 about past induced and spontaneous abortions.
-While the women were being followed in the study, more than 3,300 developed invasive breast cancer.
+Researchers had asked the women in 1995 about past induced and spontaneous abortions.
 There was no difference in breast cancer risk between the group who had either spontaneous or induced abortions and those who had not had an abortion.

 What do the experts say?